MedourMehdi/mm_mint_pic/README.md

 ### Installing

 * "make" command will produce bin/mm_pic.prg
-* To enbable the video support set WITH_FFMPEG variable to YES in the makefile
+* To enable the video support set WITH_FFMPEG variable to YES in the makefile
-* To enbable the audio support set WITH_FFMPEG + WITH_FFMPEG_SOUND variable to YES in the makefile
+* To enable the audio support set WITH_FFMPEG + WITH_FFMPEG_SOUND variable to YES in the makefile
-* To enbable the only WAV audio support set WITH_FFMPEG + WITH_FFMPEG_SOUND variable to NO and WITH_WAVLIB to YES in the makefile
+* To enable the only WAV audio support set WITH_FFMPEG + WITH_FFMPEG_SOUND variable to NO and WITH_WAVLIB to YES in the makefile
 * This repository contains sample icons but you should replace them with yours (32bpp / 24px or just adjust your struct_st_ico_png_list array for other sizes)

 ### Executing program